drjuliejung/gaps/gaps_for_github.Rmd

   chunk_output_type: console
 ---

-Presented here is the data analysis from our gaps experiment, conducted 2013 to 2017 and submitted to Animal Cognition in 2022.
+Presented here is the data analysis from our gaps experiment, conducted 2013 to 2017 and published in Animal Cognition in 2022.
+If any of this code and/or analysis proves helpful to you, please cite our paper:

+Julie Jung, Ming Guo, Mark E. Crovella, J. Gregory McDaniel, and Karen M. Warkentin.
+Frog embryos use multiple levels of temporal pattern in risk assessment for vibration-cued escape hatching.
+Animal Cognition (2022). https://doi.org/10.1007/s10071-022-01634-4

 # load libraries